Classification of convergence rates of solutions of perturbed ordinary differential equations with regularly varying

-One of the motivation for this work is to consider the asymptotic behaviour of solutions of stochastic differential equations of It\^o type with state--independent diffusion coefficient in which the drift function is $-f$ and $f$ is regularly varying.
-This will form the basis of further work.
-Some results in this direction were obtained in the case when $f(x)/x^\beta\to a>0$ as $x\to 0^+$ in Appleby and Mackey~\cite{appmack2003}.
+One of the motivations for this work is to consider the asymptotic behaviour of solutions of stochastic differential equations of It\^o type with state--independent diffusion coefficient in which the drift function is $-f$ and $f$ is regularly varying.
+In Appleby and Patterson~\cite{appleby_patterson} we have developed some of the results in the present paper to allow solutions to change sign and impose integral rather than pointwise conditions on the forcing term to preserve decay rates to equilibrium.
+Such extensions are crucial in providing a comprehensive treatment of SDEs of the type mentioned above.
+A further motivation for the current work is to extend results in~\cite{appleby_patterson} to deal with SDEs with slowly decaying diffusion coefficient, and the results presented here which deal with slowly decaying $g$ should form an important ingredient in performing this analysis.

 The paper is organised as follows: in Section 2 the main results of the paper are discussed, and notation and supporting results outlined.
 Section 3 contains examples showing the scope of the theorem.
 Some of these examples show why the conditions of the main results are difficult to relax without fundamentally altering the asymptotic behaviour of solutions.
 The proofs of the main results are given in the final Section 4.